 Adversaries use several techniques to hide the malware on the disk.
 One of the most common is NTFS ADS, as this helps attackers to hide malicious files for later execution.
-Here we will see one of the windows disk utility which helps attackers to achieve the data hiding on the disk.
+Here we will see one of the windows disk utilities which help attackers to achieve the data hiding on the disk.
 Before moving on, we need to know about NTFS( New Technology File System ) and ADS ( Alternate Data Stream ) in the Windows filesystem.

 What is Alternate Data Stream ( ADS )?

 NTFS is the filesystem developed by Microsoft to store, retrieve, and finding files on a hard disk efficiently.
 NTFS ADS is the sub-property to handle the information of the file properties or attributes such as filename, date & Time, Volume name, etc. These attributes manage and store the user’s file properties which are known to be an Alternate data stream.